How to Grow a Calamondin Citrus Tree

 Calamondin/ Calamansi Semi-Dwarf Tree

---OVERVIEW-- Now Available!
+--OVERVIEW-- THANKSGIVING SALE!
+20% off Select Citrus Trees (ends 12/3) Now Available!
 36"-48" Calamondin Semi-Dwarf Trees The Calamondin citrus fruit, also called Calamansi, is prized in the Philippines.
 This variety has prolific fruit production.
-Its small sour orange fruit used as you would use a lime.
-Calamondin trees have… read more
+Its small sour orange fruit used… read more

 « Back to Blog